The Beast in the Jungle (film)

-The Beast in the Jungle (La Bête dans la jungle) is a 2023 internationally co-produced drama film directed by Patric Chiha, from a screenplay by Chiha, Axelle Ropert and Jihane Chouaib, freely adapted from the 1903 novella of the same name by Henry James, and starring Anaïs Demoustier, Tom Mercier and Béatrice Dalle.
+The Beast in the Jungle (La Bête dans la jungle) is a 2023 drama film directed by Patric Chiha, from a screenplay by Chiha, Axelle Ropert and Jihane Chouaib, freely adapted from the 1903 novella of the same name by Henry James, and starring Anaïs Demoustier, Tom Mercier and Béatrice Dalle.
 The film is a co-production between France, Belgium and Austria.
-It made its world premiere in the Panorama section of the 73rd Berlin Film Festival on 17 February 2023.
+It made its world premiere in competition in the Panorama section of the 73rd Berlin Film Festival on 17 February 2023, and was released theatrically in France by Les Films du Losange on 16 August 2023.

 Plot

 For 25 years, from 1979 to 2004, a man and a woman wait together for a mysterious event in a big nightclub.